rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 The browser emits ``textbook.pdf.search.executed`` events when a user searches for a text value in the file.
-To reduce the number of events produced, instead of producing one event per entered character this event type defines a search string as the set of characters that is consecutively entered in the search field within 500ms of each other.
+To reduce the number of events produced, instead of producing one event per entered character this event defines a search string as the set of characters that is consecutively entered in the search field within 500ms of each other.